Research in Brain Function and Learning

 Although the age at which a child is ready to learn a specific skill becomes hard-wired as the brain develops, learning itself is also environmentally determined.
-For example, a child is ready to learn to read when their auditory system is developmentally ready to distinguish one sound from another.
-But if reading instruction is not provided, or if the child’s parents do not enrich the environment by reading to him or her, learning to read will be delayed.
+For example, a child is ready to learn to read when his or her auditory system is developmentally ready to distinguish one sound from another.
+But if reading instruction is not provided, or if the child's parents do not enrich the environment by reading to him or her, learning to read will be delayed.

 Conversely, a child whose auditory system is not ready when reading instruction is provided will also be delayed in learning to read.

 The ability to read is also enhanced by the development of the auditory cortex and the development of skills involved in remembering what is taught and applying that knowledge to real problems.

 Note: A key predictor of reading readiness is a child's ability to understand rhyming (Semrud-Clikeman, 2006).
 This ability translates into skills in understanding how sounds differ and in turn predicts a child's success with phonics instruction.